SystemsCyber/DriverIDCode/DownsampledCode/README.md

 1. Ensure all necessary high-resolution CSV and SQLite files are present.
 2. Run the scripts in the order specified.
+3. Adjust the file directories in the files.
+4. Run the GenerateCSVs scripts first.
+Then the DriverID Cyberattack Wrangling.R.
+Then the Qualtrics Survey Data Wrangling.R.
+Lastly run the Save DriverID_data_wrangled.R last.
-3. The final output will be a single CSV with synchronized, downsampled data for all participants.
+5. The final output will be a single CSV with synchronized, downsampled data for all participants.

-## Notes
-- Data alignment is achieved by maximizing correlation between VBOX and CANbus speed data.
-- Timestamp adjustments are necessary for files recorded with different logging devices.
-- Survey data enhances the dataset with behavioral insights.

-**End of Documentation**